Mopan territory: Legacy

-The earliest description of the Territory in print is thought to have appeared in the 1688 Historia de Yucathan by Diego López de Cogolludo, who credited this information to Bartolomé de Fuensalida, a Franciscan friar who himself likely first got it from an Itza delegation to Tipu in 1618.
+The earliest description of the Mopan territory in print is attributed to the 1688 Historia de Yucathan by Diego López de Cogolludo, who credited his information to Bartolomé de Fuensalida, a Franciscan friar who himself likely first got his intelligence from a 1618 Peten Itza delegation to Tipu (then a visita mission in Spanish Yucatan).
 Scholarship has advanced little since then, however.
-As of 2009, the state of archaeological and archival research on the Territory was deemed 'poor,' with the former Mopans described as a people who remain virtually unknown materially and geopolitically except for documentary references or linguistic reconstructions.
-(Note: Jones 1998 deemed the Mopans 'one of the least well known, both historically and geographically, of all lowland Maya peoples.'
-Spores 1986 felt there was 'still no thorough examination of [the Columbian history of the Territory] in print.'.)
+As of 2009, the state of archaeological and archival research on the territory was deemed poor, with its residents described as a people who remain virtually unknown in terms of their material culture and geopolitics, barring some documentary references and linguistic reconstructions.

-The Territory's residents are deemed the main ancestors of the modern Mopan Maya people of Belize and Guatemala.
+The former territory's residents are deemed the primary ancestors of the modern Mopan people of Belize and Guatemala.